Arndt von Haeseler

 Arndt von Haeseler (born 28 February 1959) is a German bioinformatician and evolutionary biologist.
 He is the scientific director of the Max F. Perutz Laboratories at the Vienna Biocenter and a professor of bioinformatics at the University of Vienna and the Medical University of Vienna.

 Education

-Arndt von Haeseler obtained a doctorate in mathematics from the University of Bielefeld in 1988 under the supervision of Andreas Dress and Hans-Georg Carstens.
-He habilitated in 1994 at the Department of Zoology of the University of Munich, where he remained as a lecturer until 1998.
+Arndt von Haeseler obtained a doctorate in mathematics from Bielefeld University in 1988 under the supervision of Andreas Dress and Hans-Georg Carstens.
+He habilitated in 1994 at the Department of Zoology of LMU Munich, where he remained as a lecturer until 1998.

 Research and career

 From 1998 until 2001, von Haeseler was a group leader at the Max Planck Institute for Evolutionary Anthropology in Leipzig.
 From 2001 until 2005, he was professor of bioinformatics at the University of Düsseldorf.
 He was a group leader in bioinformatics at Forschungszentrum Jülich.
 In 2005, he joined the Max F. Perutz Laboratories (MFPL) in Vienna, where he leads the Center for Integrative Bioinformatics Vienna (CIBIV).
 He is a professor of bioinformatics at the University of Vienna and the Medical University of Vienna.
 From 2017 to 2020, he was the scientific director of the MFPL (since 2019 Max Perutz Labs).
 At the University Vienna, he was the dean of the Center for Molecular Biology.
 At the Medical University of Vienna, he was the head of the Department for Medical Biochemistry.

 His research focuses on developing computational methods for the reconstruction of phylogenetic trees.
 He co-authored the phylogenetics software packages TREEFINDER, TREE-PUZZLE, and its successor, IQ-TREE.
 However, the 2004 article about TREEFINDER in BMC Evolutionary Biology was retracted in 2015 due to the license change.
 More precisely, coauthor Gangolf Jobb had forbidden use of the software in the USA and several European countries as an anti-immigration political statement.

 He sits on the editorial boards of Molecular Biology and Evolution and BMC Evolutionary Biology.